kesem-io/kesem-sdk/README.md

   <dd>Backup seed.</dd>
 </dl>

-## IsBackupSeedSaved()
+## IsBackupSeedSaved() API Call
-This function check if database has no backup seed - meaning it was already exported.
+This function check if database has no backup seed - meaning it was already backuped.
 ### Returns:
 <dl>
   <dt>error</dt>